-A breath test machine is the most common method of determining blood alcohol concentration (BAC) in a suspected drunk driver.
-In Pennsylvania, a number of different Breathalyzer machines are employed by police.
-The reliability of some of these machines has been called into question in recent years, with the IntoxilyzerEN 5000 - a commonly used model - having been deemed inadequate by a lower court in measuring high rates of alcohol as recently as last year.
+A breath test machine is the most common method of determining the Blood Alcohol Concentration (BAC) in a suspected drunk driver.
+In Pennsylvania, a number of different breathalyzer machines are employed by police.
+The reliability of some of these machines has been called into question in recent years, with the IntoxilyzerEN 5000 – a commonly used model – having been deemed inadequate by a lower court in measuring high rates of alcohol.

-The other form of chemical testing is blood testing; however, this is far less common, typically only being employed under special circumstances.
-Nevertheless, an officer may decide to use blood testing and given implied consent, an individual is required by law to allow this testing.
+The other form of chemical testing is blood testing.
+However, this is far less common, and is typically only employed under special circumstances.
+Nevertheless, an officer may decide to use blood testing and, given implied consent, an individual is required by law to allow this testing.

-Flaws in the underlying technology, medical conditions, and a number of factors prior to testing can cause faulty readings and provide a basis for challenging a DUI arrest.
+Flaws in the underlying technology, medical conditions, and many other factors present before testing can cause faulty readings, and provide a basis for challenging a DUI arrest.

-Additionally, the machine itself must be checked for accuracy at least once every year.
-This must be documented and a certificate available for your attorney as part of discovery.
-If this proof of certification is not available or the machine was not tested then the breath result may be inadmissible.
+Additionally, the machine must be checked for accuracy at least once every year.
+This must be documented, and a certificate made available for your attorney as part of discovery.
+If this proof of certification is not available, or if the machine was not tested, then the breath result may be inadmissible.
 The officer performing the test must have proof of certification within two years, also available to your attorney.

-Any error with the breath test can open the door to your attorney challenging the results and potentially having the charges dismissed or reduced.
+Any error with the breath test can open the door to your lawyer challenging the results, and potentially having the charges dismissed or reduced.

 Why Do I Need a Lawyer?

-A lawyer can look to the science behind the testing and make sure proper procedure was followed and accurate results attained.
-When mistakes are made a good lawyer will find them and fight to have the charges against you dismissed or reduced.
+A DUI Lawyer can look to the science behind the testing, and make sure proper procedure was followed and accurate results attained.
+When mistakes are made, a good attorney will find them, and fight to have the charges against you dismissed or reduced.